You may be aware that you can identify the names of companies that visit your business website (and what they looked at page by page).

 IF they made it easier to see competitors visiting your website, including what they looked at page by page, then you would be in a position to:

-They do tend to hide behind ‘privacy’, which would be understandable if there was potential to identify an individual person, but not when it’s a company visiting your website.
+Google do tend to hide behind ‘privacy’ when it suits them, which would be understandable if there was potential to identify an individual person, but not when it’s a company visiting your website.

 Their focus on privacy is also hypocritical.
 Consider this:

-Focusing on Google Adwords in particular, if Google was an ethical business it would do the following, to the benefit of the customer who pays for advertising:
+Focusing on Google Ads (Adwords) in particular, if Google was an ethical business it would do the following, to the benefit of the customer who pays for advertising:

 The outcome is that the business would avoid wasting advertising clicks from those who they don’t want to be clicking.

 But, as many people already know, Google really don’t care.
-If they cared then they would automatically ‘tag’ visitors by sector type and allow Adwords customers to exclude visibility to those types of searchers.
+If they cared then they would automatically ‘tag’ visitors by sector type and allow Google Ads customers to exclude visibility to those types of searchers.

 How would this be useful?

-As an example, if you didn’t want your Adwords to be visible to anyone from the education sector then you would want the ability to exclude those from visibility simply by ticking a box in the Adwords interface.
+As an example, if you didn’t want your Google Ads to be visible to anyone from the education sector then you would want the ability to exclude those from visibility simply by ticking a box in the Google Ads interface.

-In short, Google choose to hide information from customers purely because by giving them such information, it would reduce the amount of revenues Google make from Adwords.
+In short, Google choose to hide information from customers purely because by giving them such information, it would reduce the amount of revenues Google make from clicks.